ghanima/learn-awesome/README.md

 - What does the student already know?
 - What learning method has the student found most effective?

 Eventually, we plan to build a learning app that, instead of locking you in, leverages the awesomeness of the entire Web.
 Think web directories before Google but one that adapts to you learning goals.
 However, the first step is to collect the links to the best resources and more importantly, the metadata about them (such as, estimated time reading).
 In this repo, we create a markdown file for each topic with a specific structure.
-See this [template](template.md) and the page about [Learning](learning.md) as example.
+See the [template](template.md).